 You should check sites you regularly use to ensure they’re safe.
 You can use free services, like Sucuri Site Checker, to ensure the sites you visit often are safe.

 Go to Sucuri Site Checker and enter the address of any website.
 The site will provide you with a list of potential risks from the site you entered.
 If any sites you use regularly come back as risky, you should act immediately.
 It would be best to change any passwords associated with the breached site.

 Monitor a List of Hacked Websites and Platforms

 ‘Have I Been Pwned’ offers a comprehensive list of all the websites that have ever been breached.
-Other sites, such as Self Key, offer lists of the most recent breaches.
-You can check these lists frequently to ensure sites or platforms you use haven’t been the victim of a data breach.
+Other sites, such as Self Key, list the most recent breaches.
+You can check these lists frequently to ensure that the sites or platforms you use haven’t been the victim of a data breach.